-Girls Incorporated of Meriden has been servicing the Greater Meriden area for ninety-nine years, transforming over the decades from being called The Meriden Girl’s Club (from 1919–1990) to Girls Incorporated of Meriden (from 1991–present.)
+Girls Incorporated of Meriden has been servicing the Greater Meriden area for a hundred years, transforming over the decades from being called The Meriden Girl’s Club (from 1919–1990) to Girls Incorporated of Meriden (from 1991–present.)

 - In the beginning, activities were held in rented space on Colony Street.

 - The 1930s were a time of growth and development for the organization.
 With assistance from the Meriden Community Fund (today’s United Way) beginning in 1929 the Club was able to expand efforts to provide more activities and instruction to girls in the Meriden area.

 - In 1951, upon the death of Mrs. James Platt, the club was bequeathed her residence at 130 Lincoln Street – a gift we still cherish today.
 Mrs. Platt left this gift, as a place for girls, in memory of her daughter Margery.

 - In 1990 the national organization Girls Clubs of America changed its legal title to Girls Incorporated and the Meriden affiliate followed.